xuankimtran/docs-1/pages/katalon-analytics/docs/strict-domain.md

 ## Disable the Strict Domain

-If you have enabled the Strict Domain before, you have an option to disable it by following the same principles as enabling.
+If you have enabled the Strict Domain before, you have an option to disable it by following the same steps.